MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMBootImage.md

 ```

 ### -InputObject

-Specifies a boot image object.
+Specify a boot image object to remove.
+To get this object, use the [Get-CMBootImage](Get-CMBootImage.md) cmdlet.

 ```yaml
 Type: IResultObject